Best Wireless Multiroom Speakers of 2022

 It’s the highest-rated and best-sounding multiroom speaker we’ve tested, delivering solid bass and crystalline trebles that let you hear every detail of your favorite recordings.
 And though a single Five offers up fine sound, two Fives paired in stereo receive our rarely bestowed top rating for sound quality.

-While the speaker delivers truly special sound quality, it’s somewhat limited in functionality.
+While the FIve delivers truly special sound quality, it’s somewhat limited in functionality.
 It’s not a smart speaker, and like other home models from the company, it’s WiFi only, with no Bluetooth connectivity.

-But because the Five integrates smoothly and seamlessly in a whole-house system with other Sonos products, those features can be added by including a Sonos One (for smart speaker chops, including voice command) or a Sonos Move or Roam wireless portable speaker (for Bluetooth streaming) to your Sonos system.
+But because the Five integrates smoothly and seamlessly in a whole-house system with other Sonos products, those features can be added by including a Sonos One (for smart speaker chops, including voice command) or a Sonos Move or Roam wireless portable speaker (for smart speaker capability as well as Bluetooth streaming) to your Sonos system.

 Ikea Symfonisk Bookshelf

 It’s a little surprising that Ikea has made a foray into the world of audio.
-What’s even more surprising is that its Sonos-powered speakers are top performers at a low price.
+What’s even more surprising is that its Sonos-powered speaker is a top performers at a low price.

 Our testers report that the Symfonisk Bookshelf speaker sounds a lot like its Sonos brethren, with clear trebles, a balanced and detailed midrange, and bass that’s tuneful although not especially deep.
 The sound-quality ranking falls just a bit below those of the Sonos One and Sonos One SL, but the gap is small enough that most casual listeners won’t notice the difference.
 Our testers also note that a stereo pair of Symfonisk speakers sounds much better than a single unit, especially when it comes to capturing that you-are-there factor on a really good recording.